 what do I need?

 You will be offered a packet of gluten-free bread and a sealed cup of grape juice (often called the "elements") as you enter the sanctuary.
-If you forget to get yours, during the announcements you can signal an usher that you need elements and they will be brought them to you.
+If you forget to get yours, during the announcements you can signal an usher that you need elements and they will bring them to you.

 The pastor will guide you in prayers and reflection, and instruct you when to open, eat and drink the elements during the service.
 Sometimes, there is music during this part of the worship gathering; you are welcome to sing along or listen quietly.